nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Things To Note:
 > This list will refresh itself and show you the latest list when you add a new task or event.
-> This list will be sorted by Priority, Date and Time.
+> This list will display tasks in the order that they were added.
 ```

 ### 3.8.1.
 Listing all Tasks : `list`